 - Wash and clean both inside and outside.
 (This procedure is better done from the previous day as it takes a lot of time to have it ready).

 - Brine the turkey.

-- Peel and finely chop the onion.
-In a large skillet heat the oil and slightly sauté the onion before browning add the giblets and sauté as well.
+- Add the chicken livers and sauté as well.
 Add wine and let the alcohol evaporate.
 Add, salt, pepper, cinnamon, parsley, almonds, raisins, tomatoes and the water and let it simmer for 15 minutes.

 - Add the rice, lower heat and stir until most of the fluids have been absorbed.
-Remove from heat, cover with a napkin and let it cool down.
+Remove from the heat, cover with a napkin and let it cool.

 - Place turkey in a large baking tin and season cavity with salt and pepper.
 Have a large needle and white thread ready for sewing.
 Stuff turkey’s cavities (stomach and throat) with the filling and sew the skin.

 - Season with salt and pepper and tie legs together loosely to hold shape of turkey and place in the tin breast facing down.